-All things considered, however, the fully lit nearside appears bland; crater rims and mountains cast no shadows, so all sense of surface relief is absent.
+All things considered, however, the fully lit Nearside appears bland; crater rims and mountains cast no shadows, so all sense of surface relief is absent.
 The Moon might as well be a painted billiard ball.
-Viewing the Moon when it is less than full — and focusing on the line between light and dark — is, in my opinion, much more rewarding.
+Viewing the Moon when it is less than full — and focusing on the terminator — is, in my opinion, much more rewarding.

-Twenty-one days past new, night has reclaimed the nearside's eastern half.
+Twenty-one days past new, night reclaims the Nearside's eastern half.
 This phase is called last quarter (7 on the lunar phase diagram).
 For people on Earth, the Moon rises at midnight, stands highest at dawn, and sets at noon.